2020-mccabe-vanderbilt-es140X/ES140X/README.md

 | Class 15         | 9/24 | Surfactants |         |               |                            |

 ## Additional Resources
-See these additonal links for more in depth explanations of important topics
+See these additonal links for more in depth explanations of important topics:
-**Moving around in Terminal**: https://swcarpentry.github.io/shell-novice/
+**Working with your terminal**: https://swcarpentry.github.io/shell-novice/
 **Python**: https://swcarpentry.github.io/python-novice-inflammation/
 **Github**: http://swcarpentry.github.io/git-novice/